Central African Republic–Turkey relations: History

-Diplomatic relations
+Diplomatic missions

-The Turkish ambassador in Yaoundé, Cameroon is also accredited to Central African Republic, while an Embassy in Bangui is anticipated to be opened.
+The Turkish ambassador in Yaoundé, Cameroon is also accredited to Central African Republic, while an embassy in Bangui is anticipated to be opened.
 Since 2003, Turkey has an honorary consul in Bangui.
 The Central African Republic has an honorary consulate in Istanbul since 1995.

 High-level visits

 Economic relations

 In 2018, total trade between Turkey and the Central African Republic was $5.89 million US dollars.
 This number decreased to $5.81 million US dollars the next year.
 Turkish export to CAR was $3.84 million US dollars, while export of CAR to Turkey was approximately $1.97 million US dollars.
 The main products exported from Turkey to CAR are paper, machinery and cleaning materials, while Turkish main imports are timber, fertilizers and minerals.

+By 2022, the CAR's exports to Turkey had risen to $5.23 million, most of which consisted of timber.

 Education

 Turkey is providing scholarships to Central African students since 1992, as part of the Türkiye Scholarships.

 During a visit of the Central African Foreign Minister Sylvie Baïpo-Temon to Turkey in 2022, she welcomed and expected Maarif Schools in Central African Republic.